danielrdehaan/ReaMOD/README.md

 ### Installing ReaMOD

+1) Download the [lastest release](https://github.com/danielrdehaan/ReaMOD/raw/refs/heads/main/Releases/ReaMOD_V1.0_Beta.zip) of ReaMOD

-1) Locate your REAPER resource folder
+2) Locate your REAPER resource folder
    In REAPER: Options → “Show REAPER resource path in explorer/finder”.
    This opens the root directory where REAPER expects extensions.

-2) Copy the extension file for your operating system into the UserPlugins subfolder:
+3) Copy the extension file for your operating system into the UserPlugins subfolder:

      - macOS   → REAPER/UserPlugins/reaper_ReaMOD_Plugin.dylib
      - Windows → REAPER/UserPlugins/reaper_ReaMOD_Plugin.dll

-3) Copy the ReaMOD folder into the top level of the REAPER resources folder.
+4) Copy the ReaMOD folder into the top level of the REAPER resources folder.

     This folder contains the FMOD API files ReaMOD needs to be able to communicate with FMOD.